Experts in Change Adoption and Training

 Here are the keys that helped me come to terms with the process:

-Once I realised that many of the interactions I had at work were versions of a sales process – understanding others, caring about their outcomes and problem solving creative ways to achieve an outcome – I became more comfortable with the idea.
+Once I realized that many of the interactions I had at work were versions of a sales process – understanding others, caring about their outcomes and problem solving creative ways to achieve an outcome – I became more comfortable with the idea.

-The best sales people show a genuine care and interest in the wellbeing of their client.
+The best salespeople show genuine care and interest in the wellbeing of their clients.
 This could be on a personal level or on a purely professional level.

-There comes a point when you realise that there is a make or break and you need to just go for it.
+There comes a point when you realize that there is a make or break and you need to just go for it.
 There are also a number of techniques you can use to take the personal emotion and anxiety out of it and focus on the client or the outcomes.